 99designs is a well-known graphic design service provider with a money-back guarantee.
 Their marketplace has an intuitive design posting process that helps organize and present your concept to designers.
 As one of the largest marketplaces, you will receive hundreds of bids for one project; unfortunately, you cannot review designer’s portfolios, resume or feedback to make an informed decision.
 In addition, you can get an estimated number of submissions based on your budget or even run a blind contest, so only you see submissions.
 They also have premade logos that are customizable within 24 hours, all for a low rate.
 Although you have control over setting your own price, there are minimum prices for each design category.

 Upwork (Formerly known as Odesk/Elance)

-Odesk is an online platform for buyers to outsource business projects and tasks to freelancers.
+Upwork is an online platform for buyers to outsource business projects and tasks to freelancers.
 User-friendly and easy to navigate employers are able to manage the progress of multiple freelance employees and give real-time feedback through the work-diary system.
-The automated-billing system lets employers know the amount of time spent on a project and the cost.
-Unfortunately, freelancers will have to install the software, which allows employers to watch their work process.
+The automated billing system lets employers know the amount of time spent on a project and the cost.
+Freelancers will have to install the software, which allows employers to watch their work process.
 For some this might be a privacy issue.